leandroanjos/slacklineguide/README.md

-# slacklineguide
+# Slackline Guide
- Web application developed to show the different types of tricks practiced in Slackline
+ Web application developed to show the different types of tricks practiced in Slackline.